 While we mentioned that more quality links are beneficial for your SEO, you should avoid spamming your pages with internal content.
 Besides, Google made it clear that you only have to keep your links as many as they would be helpful for your online users.

-Internal linking has a lot to do with SEO and user experience than meets the eye.
-It also takes less effort to implement and can be less complicated than other backend SEO strategies.
+Internal linking has a lot more to do with SEO and user experience than meets the eye.
+Implementing it also takes less effort and can be less complicated than other backend SEO strategies.

-Designing and streamlining an actionable SEO strategy is possible with a reliable SEO agency in Sydney.
+Designing and streamlining an actionable SEO strategy is possible with an award-winning SEO agency in Sydney.
 With up-to-date information and a best-in-class SEO Strategy, you can achieve your long-term objectives with Red Search.

 For your questions and enquiries, feel free to call our SEO experts at 1300 101 712 and drop a message in our contact form.